j-kos/ZOMB_projekt/README.md

 * [Bibliography](#bibliography)

 ## General info
-This project is adaptive filter for denoising network disturbances from the ECG signal
+This project is an adaptive filter for denoising network disturbances from the ECG signal
 ## Technologies
 Project is created with:
 * Matlab R2020a